Spencer Sommers

 SPENCER SOMMERS

-Spencer Sommers is an architect whose work spans educational, commercial, historic, and civic projects, and as a partner managing multimillion-dollar projects, he has a proven track record of delivering results on time and on budget.
-He serves as an adjunct instructor at South Dakota State University, where he teaches professional practice.
+Spencer Sommers is an architect whose work spans educational, commercial, historic, and civic projects.
+As a manager of multimillion-dollar projects, he has a proven track record of delivering results on time and on budget.
+He has served as an adjunct instructor at South Dakota State University, teaching professional practice.

 Over nearly a decade in community development, Sommers has helped lead initiatives that turned ideas into results, with a particular focus on downtown Aberdeen’s revitalization.
 He has played a central role in the planning and design of many of the buildings contributing to Aberdeen’s growth and quality of life, including the K.O.
 Lee Library, Citizens Bank building, NSU Business and Health Innovation Center, and Dacotah Bank Stadium.

-Sommers serves on multiple local boards, including the Aberdeen Area Chamber of Commerce, Aberdeen Downtown Association, Aberdeen Development Corporation, Homes Are Possible Inc., and the Aberdeen Board of Zoning Adjustment.
+Sommers serves on multiple local boards, including the Chamber of Commerce, Aberdeen Downtown Association, Aberdeen Development Corporation, Homes Are Possible Inc., and the Aberdeen Board of Zoning Adjustment.

 Sommers is committed to practical, fiscally responsible solutions grounded in long-term planning and measurable results for the people of District 3.